oberonamsterdam/react-api-data/api.md

 -   `params` **[EndpointParams](#endpointparams)**
 -   `responseBody` **any**

-Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;void>** Always resolves, use request networkStatus to see if call was succeeded or not.
+Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;ApiDataBinding>** Rejects when endpointKey is unkown.
+Otherwise resolves with ApiDataBinding after call has completed.
+Use request networkStatus to see if call was succeeded or not.

 ## invalidateApiDataRequest